-Since endangered species are not economic pests, there is no essential conflict between using pesticides and protecting endangered species, provided that non-target hazards of pesticides are understood and adequate protection strategies are developed and used to avoid non-target exposures.
-The local plan for protection of San Joaquin kit fox demonstrates that even species that broadly overlap agricultural areas need not conflict with local pest control programs if non-target exposures are avoided.
+Endangered species are not economic pests, there is no essential conflict between using pesticides and protecting endangered species.
+However, it is important that non-target hazards of pesticides are understood and adequate protection strategies are developed and implemented to avoid non-target exposures to protected species.
+DPR’s Endangered Species program seeks to protect endangered species through:

-DPR coordinates endangered species protection strategies with the Department of Fish and Wildlife, the Department of Food and Agriculture, and the county agricultural commissioners in accordance with a State Plan, PDF (34 kb).
-Alternative protection strategies and the State Plan developed under this project are subject to U.S. EPA authorization, PDF (20 kb) and U.S. Fish and Wildlife Service approval, PDF (20 mb).
+Along with maintaining the PRESCRIBE database, DPR’s Endangered Species Program also coordinates endangered species protection strategies with the Department of Fish and Wildlife, the Department of Food and Agriculture, and the county agricultural commissioners.
+DPR’s Endangered Species Program activities are carried out in accordance with a State Plan developed with and approved by the U.S. EPA and U.S. Fish and Wildlife Service.